checkeverything.ch

 • Standard with ads: CHF 9.90/month, Full HD, 2 streams

-• Standard ad-free: CHF 12.90/month (CHF 129/year), Full HD, 2 streams, downloads
+• Standard ad-free: CHF 16.90/month (CHF 169/year), Full HD, 2 streams, downloads

-• Premium: CHF 16.90/month (CHF 169/year), 4K UHD, Dolby Atmos, 4 streams
+• Premium: CHF 23.40/month (CHF 234/year), 4K UHD, Dolby Atmos, 4 streams

 The annual plan for Standard and Premium offers the classic "12 months for the price of 10" deal: if you're sure you'll keep the service for a year, you save roughly 17% compared to monthly.
+Disney+ also runs a six-month introductory rate for new subscribers (recently around CHF 8.90 to CHF 17.90 a month depending on tier), after which the standard price applies.

 Amazon Prime Video, Apple TV+, Paramount+, Crunchyroll